History Of Cone Health

-Since caring for our first patient in 1953, our Cone Health experts — 8,600 professionals, 1,000 physicians and 700 volunteers — have been committed to providing exceptional care to our community.
-Recognized for our world-class expertise and compassionate care, our not-for-profit healthcare network now spans 100 locations, including five hospitals, two medical centers, three urgent care facilities, 56 physician practice sites and multiple Centers of Excellence.
+Since caring for our first patient in 1953, our Cone Health experts — 11,000 employees, 1,300 physicians and 1,200 volunteers — have been committed to providing exceptional care to our community.
+Recognized for our world-class expertise and compassionate care, our not-for-profit healthcare network now spans more than 100 locations, including six hospitals, three ambulatory care centers, three outpatient surgery centers, three urgent care centers, a retirement community, more than 75 physician practice sites and multiple centers of excellence.

 Our Important Dates